gabbyz297/ADMIXTURE-Analysis/Pipeline.md

 If your reference isn't already indexed, you can use code found [here](Pipeline.md)

 ## Align Reads to Reference Genome with BWA mem 📖
+Trimmed reads will now be aligned to our indexed reference genome using BWA mem.
+To align using BWA mem your reference genome must be indexed using BWA index.
+Make sure all indexed outputs are in the same directory.

+`-M` Mark shorter split hits as secondary (for Picard compatibility); `-t` Number of threads; `-v` Control the verbose level of the output.
+This option has not been fully supported throughout BWA.
+Ideally, a value 0 for disabling all the output to stderr; 1 for outputting errors only; 2 for warnings and errors; 3 for all normal messages; 4 or higher for debugging.
+When this option takes value 4, the output is not SAM.
+[3]

+#This script will be run in parallel

+`module load parallel/20190222/intel-19.0.5`

+#Specify where conda is installed

+`source /path/to/miniconda3/etc/profile.d/conda.sh`

+conda activate bwa

+#Specify where BWA is installed

+`/path/to/miniconda3/envs/bwa/bin/bwa`

+#Change directory to where files are located

+`cd /path/to/files/`

+`cat sample_list.txt | parallel "bwa mem -M -t 10 -v 3 /path/to/reference.fasta {}val_1.fq {}val_2.fq > /path/to/bwa/{}.sam 2> /path/to/bwa/{}.mem.log"`